Dmitry Petrov (anarchist): Combat in the Russian invasion of Ukraine

 After the start of the Russian invasion of Ukraine in 2022, he participated in the creation of an "anti-authoritarian platoon" in the Territorial Defense Forces of the Kyiv region, as well as the Resistance Committee initiative and a number of volunteer solidarity networks.
 Later, he was transferred to the 95th Air Assault Brigade, within which he fought in the Battle of the Svatove–Kreminna line in autumn and winter.
 In the spring of 2023, he moved to another unit and was transferred to fight in the Battle of Bakhmut.

 He was a co-founder of the Combat Organization of Anarcho-Communists (BOAK).
 In his farewell letter to the BOAK in case of his death at the front, he wrote that he would remain a member of the organisation after his death.

-He was killed in the battle of Bakhmut along with Irish socialist Finbar Cafferkey and African-American activist Cooper "Harris" Andrews.
+He was killed in the battle of Bakhmut along with Irish socialist Finbar Cafferkey and African-American activist Cooper "Harris" Andrews while fighting with the Bratstvo Battalion.
+According to their associates, the group of left-wing volunteers had temporarily joined the unit (which is linked to a far-right Christian movement) in order to receive military training and reach the front, with the intention of later forming their own leftist formation.

 Personal life

-By religious views, he was a practitioner of the Slavic Native Faith, belonging to the pagan-antifa movement.
+Petrov was a practitioner of the Slavic Native Faith, belonging to the pagan-antifa movement.

+Legacy

+Anarchist circles

+His memory was celebrated shortly after his death, at Anarchy 2023, possibly the largest anarchist gathering of the 21st century, where a commemoration was led by Ukrainian and Belarusian anarchists.